 What should I expect on the day?

-Depending on the size of your home, the survey will likely take 60-90 minutes will include:
+Depending on the size of your home, the survey will likely take 60-90 minutes.

-Examining the home: The surveyor will check key areas where heat enters and escapes from a home like walls, lofts and windows.
-If you have a loft, the surveyor will need access to it to check the insulation as it’s a common area where heat is lost.
-Surveyors may also need to drill small holes into the external walls of some of the buildings to check whether there is any insulation in the cavity, and if so, the condition of this.
+Checking the home: the surveyor will check key areas where heat enters and escapes from a home – like walls, lofts and windows.
+If you have a loft, the assessor will need access to it to check the insulation, as it’s a common area where heat is lost.
+Surveyors may also need to drill small holes into the external walls of some of the buildings – to check whether there is any insulation in the cavity, and if so, the condition of this.
 Any holes drilled will be filled and made good immediately after.

-They may also sketch a floor plan and take photos of your homes, externally and internally.
+They will also sketch a floor plan and take photos of your homes, externally and internally.
 Access will be needed to all the rooms, outside areas, electric and gas meter cupboard areas.

-Air pressure tests: The surveyor may carry out an air pressure test to find out how much air normally escapes through windows, doors and your roof.
+Air pressure tests: the assessor may carry out an air pressure test to find out how much air normally escapes through windows, doors and your roof.
 This may be done at the same time as your energy survey, or part of a separate visit.
-The test usually involves two or three short bursts of air.
+The test usually involves 2 or 3 short bursts of air.
 You do not need to do anything other than keeping doors and windows closed and you can go about normal activities when this is done.

 Who will carry out my home energy survey?

-Your home assessment will be carried out by a qualified energy surveyor working for one of our delivery partners - Equans or Mulalley.
-You can tell that a surveyor is working for us as they will carry an ID card to show you.
+Your home assessment will be carried out by a qualified energy surveyor working for one of our contractors: Equans or Mulalley.
+You can tell that an assessor is working for us, as they will carry an ID card to show you.

 What happens next?

-Once we’ve assessed your property, we’ll produce a detailed home energy plan which will show:
+Once we’ve assessed your property, we’ll create a unique plan for your home with recommendations for energy improvements.

 How it works